Skip to main content

 • If you change your mind about the configuration, you can easily change these settings.

-2. Model a new round
+2. Model a New Round

 • Click on the "+ Round" tab and give the round a name.